-Every day we find brilliant researches being presented for grant approval.
+Every day we find brilliant research being presented for grant approval.
 These researches possess the potential to bring a biomedical breakthrough by answering complex questions.
 But because tremendous investigation is being undertaken throughout the U.S. and the rest of the world, the research topics overlap resulting in undeniable similarity in the primary research concept.
 This reduces the diversity of research ideas as well as the odds of success.
-Each year, the National Institute of Health (NIH) is inundated by thousands of grant proposals, only a few of which make it through the peer-review, i.e., the reason behind rejection is an overwhelming similarity between new and old researches.
+Each year, the National Institute of Health (NIH) is inundated by thousands of grant proposals, only a few of which make it through the peer-review, i.e., the reason behind rejection is an overwhelming similarity between new and old research.
 The uniqueness and newness of biomedical exploration are lost somewhere.

-An important question that often perturbs young and experienced investigators is how they can make their research unique enough to stand out and steps they can take to make their application distinguished from the pile of thousands of proposals.
+An important question that often perturbs young and experienced investigators is how they can make their research unique enough to stand out and the steps they can take to make their application distinguished from the pile of thousands of proposals.

 There is a simple solution to it – the secret lies in “Hypothesis.”

 A hypothesis is a thought or idea that is central to your research project.
 It is a hypothesis that makes your proposal distinguishable from others.